Life Insurance Claims in Oregon

 - Death was ruled as a suicide that invalidates the policy

 - Death caused by an illness not included in the policy, like certain cancers

 - Missing monthly premiums caused a gap in coverage

 The underlying problem is not so much that your claim was denied but that it might have been denied wrongfully.
 If your claim was valid and should have provided approved benefits but it was not, then you will need to challenge and appeal the denial as soon as you can.
-Let us help you with this intricate legal process.
+Let our Portland lawyers help you through a denied life insurance claim.
+We can help you through this intricate legal process.

 Understanding Incontestability Clauses

 Life insurance policies sold in Oregon usually have an incontestability clause written into them to protect the policyholder and their families from unreasonable denials later.
 Most incontestability clauses state that the insurance company has two years after selling the life insurance policy to investigate any suspected discrepancies on the application and revoke the policy if any are found.
 If two years pass and the policy is still active, then the insurance should not have legal grounds to contest a claim, even if fraudulent activities occur.

 What to Do About Life Insurance Application Mistakes

 Another common reason for a life insurance denial is a mistake on the application.
 Life insurance companies are under no obligation to accept an application if there is an error on it, even a small mistake.
 They can also attempt to deny or revoke the life insurance coverage if the mistake is found after the application has been accepted but before a “grace period” has ended.